zerodaycode/Canyon-SQL/README.md

 Note the leading reference on the `find_by_pk(...)` parameter.
 This associated function receives an `&dyn QueryParameter<'_>` as argument, not a value.

-### Building more complex queries
+### :wrench: Building more complex queries

-For exemplify the capabilities of `Canyon`, we will use `SelectQueryBuilder<T>`, which implements the `QueryBuilder<T>` trait for build a more complex where, filteing data and joining tables.
+To exemplify the capabilities of `Canyon`, we will use `SelectQueryBuilder<T>`, which implements the `QueryBuilder<T>` trait to build a more complex where, filtering data and joining tables.

 ```rust
 let mut select_with_joins = LeagueTournament::select_query();